Azure/azure-iot-library/hal/README.md

     * `rel` [string | LinkRelation]: The rel to add, as per the arguments to the `@hal` decorator.
     * `overrides` [hal.Overrides] *(optional)*: Allows you to override the default behavior for the following:
         * `rel` [string | LinkRelation]: The HAL response will include the link under this rel, though the href will still be populated automatically as normal.
-        * `href` [string]: The HAL response will use the provided href for this rel, rather than the server-provided one.
+        * `href` [string | Url]: The HAL response will use the provided href for this rel, rather than the server-provided one.
+If a Url object is provided, it will be merged with the server-provided href before being resolved.
         * `server` [Object]: The server class used for non-namespaced and standard rels.
         * `links` [Array&lt;string | LinkRelation&gt;]: The array of rels associated with this link.
 This corresponds to the array of rels provided to the `@hal` decorator for this link, plus the 'self' rel if it would typically be present, and is used for link embedding when necessary.
         * `params` [any]: The href will be populated using this params object, rather than the one from the request.